ydylwj23/Leetcode-study-note/Summary/Graph.md

 Topology sort: 1.
 Cycle detection in directed graph.
 2. Can generate directed path through a directed graph.
 3. Use In/Out degree to do certain judgements.

-Dikastra: 1.
+Dijkstra: 1.
 Greedy algorithm to find the shortest path from 1 node to all other nodes in a directed(occationally undirected) weighted graph.
 2. Can be paired with extra step info in each node to detect shortest path within certain steps.

 Bellman Ford: 1.
 DP algorithm to find the shortest path from 1 node to all other nodes in a directed(occationally undirected) weighted graph.
 2. Can be used with out DP by always using source node distance from the last result to detect shortest path within certain steps.